chrisades/Pentadrone/README.md

 | Filter | Cutoff L/R, Resonance L/R, Env Depth |
 | Global | Hold, Quantize |

-Time-based envelope parameters (0–100%) are mapped exponentially to per-sample smoothing coefficients in `updateParams()`; level parameters use an exponential (`a = 12`) response curve rather than linear, to feel more natural to the ear.

 ## Building

-This is a standard JUCE audio plugin project (the presence of `JucePlugin_Name`, `AudioProcessorValueTreeState`, and `createPluginFilter()` indicates the classic JUCE plugin template).
+This is a standard JUCE audio plugin project.
 To build it you'll need:

 - [JUCE](https://juce.com/) framework
-- A JUCE project file (`.jucer`) or CMake configuration targeting this source set (not included in this file listing — regenerate one with the Projucer, or write a `CMakeLists.txt` that adds these sources to a `juce_add_plugin` target)
+- A JUCE project file (`.jucer`) or CMake configuration targeting this source set
 - A C++17-or-later toolchain

 The plugin can be built as VST3/AU/standalone depending on how the project/build target is configured.

-## Known Limitations / TODO

-These are flagged directly in the source and worth tracking:

-- **No preset persistence.** `getStateInformation` / `setStateInformation` are empty stubs — plugin state is not saved or restored by the host.